goblimey/learn-unix/README.md

     Successfully tagged learnunix:latest

 The first of those lines means that docker has built an image with ID 68b1841290ef.
-You get a different image ID each time you run this command.
+You get a different image ID each time you run docker build.
 (You should only have to run it once.)

 The second line says that the image is tagged with the name "learnunix".